AI428/mist/README.md

 statement.style.add(css, frames_of_duration);
 ```

-If you pass the frames\_of\_duration, It will be removed after requestAnimationFrame() has been called 30 times.
+If you pass the frames_of_duration, It will be removed after [requestAnimationFrame()](https://developer.mozilla.org/docs/Web/API/Window/requestAnimationFrame) has been called past times.

 And to continue after,